 - Student assistant salary and benefits

-- Supplies (items greater than $200 require specific statement of justification in budget narrative)
+- Supplies (items greater than $200 require a specific statement of justification in the budget narrative)

 - Contractual services